 Go to the Library Evaluation page where you can download the evaluation version.

-The HyJavaImages library allows you to generate chart images (PNG, JPEG, WEBP or PDF) on the server without a browser, all in Java.
+The HyJavaImages library allows you to generate chart images (PNG, JPEG, WEBP or PDF) on the server, all in Java.

-The JavaScript chart options are generated from your Java application using the HyJavaCharts (or HyJavaStock, HyJavaApex) library.
+The JavaScript chart options are generated from your Java application using the HyJavaCharts (or HyJavaStock or HyJavaApex) library.

 The HyJavaImages library then creates the chart image from the chart options.